Chicago Dogs: 2020

 In 2020, the Dogs competed as one of six league teams in a condensed 60-game season as a result of the COVID-19 pandemic.
 They were originally slated to play home games at Franklin Field (home of the Milwaukee Milkmen) due to capacity restrictions for outdoor events in Illinois.
 However, these restrictions were lifted on June 26 (as the state officially moved into Phase 4 of their reopening plan, allowing for outdoor spectator sports to resume at limited capacity) and thus enabled the Dogs to play all their home games at Impact Field.

+2021

+The Dogs won the East Division with a record of 54–46, clinching their first regular season division title and playoff berth in franchise history.
+The Dogs lost the Divisional series to the Fargo-Moorhead RedHawks.

 Mascot

 The mascot of the Chicago Dogs is Squeeze, a fuzzy yellow creature who resembles a squeeze bottle of mustard.